UniversalDependencies/UD_Latin-UDante/README.md

 # Introduction

-This treebank includes 1 721 sentences (55 503 tokens, counting only single tokens and not considering multi-token words) and consists of literary texts (letters, treatises, poetry).
+This treebank includes 1 721 sentences (57 242 syntactic words) and consists of
+literary texts (letters, treatises, poetry).
 The treebank is licensed under the terms of [CC BY-NC-SA 3.0](http://creativecommons.org/licenses/by-nc-sa/3.0/).

 **UDante** includes the following Latin texts (mostly) by Dante Alighieri, or disputedly attibuted to him:

-* *De vulgari eloquentia*:  13 451 tokens for 419 sentences over 2 books
+* *De vulgari eloquentia*:  13 873 syntactic words for 421 sentences over 2 books
-* *Monarchia*: 22 712 tokens for 682 sentences over 3 books
+* *Monarchia*: 23403 syntactic words for 682 sentences over 3 books
-* *Letters*: 11 611 tokens for 376 sentences over 13 letters
+* *Letters*: 11 993 syntactic words for 376 sentences over 13 letters
-* *Questio de aqua et terra*: 5 110 tokens for 133 sentences
+* *Questio de aqua et terra*: 5 243 syntactic words for 133 sentences
-* *Eclogues*: 2 619 tokens for 111 sentences over 4 eclogues
+* *Eclogues*: 2 730 syntactic words for 111 sentences over 4 eclogues

 The syntactic annotation of the **UDante** treebank has been created through a manual annotation process performed in the context of a collaboration between the University of Pisa (responsible: Mirko Tavoni) and the [**LiLa: Linking Latin project**](https://lila-erc.eu) at the Università Cattolica del Sacro Cuore, Milan, Italy (PI: Marco Passarotti).
 The annotation process was co-ordinated by Flavio Massimiliano Cecchini, Giovanni Moretti and Rachele Sprugnoli (all based at the Università Cattolica del Sacro Cuore).